Hijazimh/muzimake/DEPLOYMENT.md

 3. **Add/Update Records**
    - Delete any existing A records for @
-   - Add the three records above
+   - Add the two records above
    - Save changes

 4. **Wait for Propagation**